carefree0910/carefree-learn-doc/docs/design-principles.md

 In `carefree-learn`, a `Model` should implement the core algorithms.

-+ It assumes that the input data in training process is already 'batched, processed, nice and clean', but not yet 'encoded'.
++ It assumes that the input data in training process is already *batched, processed, nice and clean*, but not yet *encoded*.
     + Fortunately, `carefree-learn` pre-defined some useful methods which can encode categorical columns easily and **EFFICIENTLY** (see [`Optimizations`](optimizations) for more details)
 + It does not care about how to train a model, it only focuses on how to make predictions with input, and how to calculate losses with them.